caproto/caproto/doc/source/iocs.rst

 It will allow you to access the values of other PVs in the group, or any other state held within.

+``instance`` here is the ChannelData-based instance of ``my_property``.
+It is exactly equivalent to ``self.my_property`` in the above example.
+This object holds the current value, alarm instance, and other associated metadata.

+Since ``putter`` methods may be reused among any number of ``pvproperty`` instances, this parameter can be used generically in such scenarios.

 The ``value`` can be assumed to be consistent with the data type of ``my_property``.
 In the above case, this is ``int`` (as ``0`` is an integer).